 With its inscription on the UNESCO World Heritage list on 17 December 1994, “Luxembourg, its old quarters and fortifications” joined the prestigious list of cultural and natural sites of a universal value so exceptional they belong to the heritage of all humans.
 The 25th anniversary helps us to emphasize the wealth and diversity of this heritage, which we need to preserve and promote.President of the National Commission of Luxembourg for cooperation with UNESCO

 On 17 December 1994, the “old quarters and fortifications” of the City of Luxembourg were inscribed on UNESCO’s World Heritage List.
 Today, ours is one of 1,121 World Heritage sites worldwide.
-Celebrate with us the 25th anniversary of our inscription on the World Heritage List!
+Let’s celebrate 25 years of world heritage together!
+Check our Agenda for the full list of events.

 The Convention concerning the Protection of the World Cultural and Natural Heritage was adopted by the General Conference of UNESCO on 16 November 1972.
 It underlines the importance of belonging to an international community of appreciation and concern for universally significant properties that embody a world of outstanding examples of cultural diversity and natural wealth.

-Proposed projects will be submitted to a selection committee.
-They must demonstrate a direct link with UNESCO and specifically the classification of “Luxembourg, its old quarters and fortifications” as a world heritage site.
+First and foremost, though, projects should have a direct link with UNESCO and the inscription of “Luxembourg, its old quarters and fortifications” as a world heritage site.

-Each project submitted must correspond to at least one of the defined themes acting as guidelines for the programme of this jubilee year:
+They should also correspond to at least one of the five themes of the year: